Foster Inclusive Capitalism

 In the summer of 2014, when a worker-friendly, consumer-friendly CEO in the New England supermarket chain Market Basket was ousted by owners demanding higher shareholder returns, it touched off a revolt.
 Grocery store workers walked off the job and shoppers boycotted the chain in a show of grass roots power until the old CEO was put back in charge.

 In Portland, Oregon, the city council voted on Dec.
-7 to impose a 10% surtax on companies whose CEO is paid more than 100 time as much as an average worker, and a 25% surtax when the CEO’s pay is more than 250 times the average workers’s pay.
-The tax is to go into effect in 2017, after the federal Securities and Exchange Commission implements its requirement that public companies calculate and report on how their chief executives’ compensation compares with their median workers’ pay.
+7, 2016 to impose a 10% surtax on companies whose CEO is paid more than 100 time as much as an average worker, and a 25% surtax when the CEO’s pay is more than 250 times the average workers’s pay.
+The tax depended on federal requirements that publicly traded companies calculate and report on how their chief executives’ compensation compares with their median workers’ pay.
 Portland’s corporate surtax was the brainchild of City Commissioner Steve Novick, a Democrat.
 “When I first read about the idea,” Novick said, “I thought it was a fascinating idea.
 It was the closest thing I’d seen to a tax on inequality itself.”
+But the Trump Administration has blunted the impact of Portland’s move.

 Hide and Seek on CEO Pay